Virtual Proctoring Policies & FAQ

 If the student experiences a technical problem while testing, the student should close the test and contact the test site administrator or proctor.
 Then, if necessary, the test site administrator should contact Robyn Marshall (email@example.com, 404-994-6534) at CTECS to discuss the incident and the options for continuing the test.

 ►What happens if the system indicates that the student may have cheated?

-The test site coordinator will be made aware of the incident and be able to review flagged, possible cheating incidents to determine if cheating took place.
+The test site administrator will be made aware of the incident and be able to review flagged, possible cheating incidents to determine if cheating took place.
 After which, school policy will apply, just as in normal testing with a live proctor.